tensorflow/minigo/ROADMAP.md

       runs?

-So, the overall structure of data for MuGo is ...
+So, the overall structure of data for MuGo on the training box is ...
   * `./data/self_play/`
   The datasets for individual games, `$model_name-$playouts-$timestamp.gz`
   * `./data/training_data/`